 An amount or percentage deducted from the value of an ownership interest to reflect the reduction in value resulting from the actual or potential loss of a key person in a business enterprise.

 Appraisers sometimes reach a preliminary conclusion of value at the marketable minority / financial control level of value and then state something like the following: “Mr. Jones, the controlling shareholder, is a key person in the management of ABC Company.
-He is responsible for a significant portion of the Company’s sales, he is responsible for achieving below peer cost of sales, and is a key manager of the business.
+He is responsible for a significant portion of the Company’s sales, he is responsible for achieving below peer cost of sales, and is a key manager of the business, while for payments the use of a payroll stub template is the best choice for employees.
 For these reasons, we apply a key person discount of 20% to the initial indication of value…”

 While Mr. Jones may be a key person, the application of a judgmental discount, such as noted above, is not a reasonable valuation procedure, despite the definition describing the key person discount as such.

 The value of ABC Company, like the value of any company, is a function of its expected cash flows, the growth of those cash flows, and the risks associated with achieving those cash flows.
 The same is true for the value of interests in ABC Company (or any company), where the value of the interest is based on the expected cash flows to the interest, their growth, and the risks associated with achieving them over the expected holding period of the investment.